-The number of times thresholds for this alert have been defined Override Count
+Override Count The number of times thresholds for this alert have been defined individually in the Tabular Alert Administration display.
+A value of:

--0 indicates that no overrides are applied to the alert. -1 indicates that the alert does not support overrides.
+-0 indicates that no overrides are applied to the alert.

+-1 indicates that the alert does not support overrides.